Tojikan/znz-roll20/docs/p4-combat.md

 - Make a reaction trigger for a specific event occurring.
 - Doing any sort of skill or attribute check.

-Once a player does an action, they cannot repeat it again that round (such as moving twice or attacking twice) **unless** they spend an additional **2 energy**.
-By spending this energy, they are able to repeat an action.
+Once a player does an action, they cannot repeat it again that turn (such as moving twice or attacking twice) **unless** they spend an additional **2 energy** to repeat it.

 If you have an action remaining at the end of your turn, you will automatically Prepare to Doge.